TO ALL IOG MEMBERS

 Now the social bit !

-The AGM will be followed by a buffet lunch, plus a tour of St Georges Park, at 2pm, which lasts approximately 1 hour.
+The AGM will be followed by a buffet lunch after which, at approximately 2pm, there will be a presentation on turf care maintenance relating to the golf course, which lasts approximately 1 hour.

 How to sign up